Prime Minister announces the appointment of a senator

 OTTAWA, ON, Jan.
-22, 2024 /CNW/ - The Prime Minister, Justin Trudeau, today announced that the Governor General, Her Excellency the Right Honourable Mary Simon, appointed Mary Robinson as an independent senator to fill a vacancy in the Senate for Prince Edward Island.
+28, 2024 /CNW/ - The Prime Minister, Justin Trudeau, today announced that the Governor General, Her Excellency the Right Honourable Mary Simon, appointed Mohammad Al Zaibak as an independent senator to fill a vacancy in the Senate for Ontario.

-Mary Robinson is a globally recognized leader in the agricultural sector.
-A proud Atlantic Canadian, she currently serves as the Vice-President of the World Farmers' Organisation and is a managing partner of the Robinson Group of Companies, a 6th-generation farm and agribusiness in Prince Edward Island.
-She is the past President of the Canadian Federation of Agriculture and the first woman to hold that position.
-She serves as an inspirational leader for women in agriculture throughout Canada.
+Mohammad Al Zaibak is an entrepreneur with expertise in corporate governance, international business, and diverse technology industries.
+Beyond his professional experience, he has shown a deep commitment to improving social development and promoting diversity.
+He has been a proud community leader, with roles supporting organizations such as the Royal Ontario Museum and the Canadian Chamber of Commerce.
+He also co-founded Lifeline Syria, a humanitarian organization helping Syrian refugees resettle to Canada.

+"I welcome the appointment of Mohammad Al Zaibak as Parliament's newest independent senator.
+His business and philanthropic experience, along with his community leadership in diversity and inclusion, will only make the Senate better.
+I look forward to working with him and all senators to grow the middle class and build a strong future for everyone."

 — The Rt.
 Hon.
 Justin Trudeau, Prime Minister of Canada